namtazpro/ais-demos/readme.md

    -  [your repo]/ais-demo/sql/tables.sql
    -  [your repo]/ais-demo/sql/table_1_datainsert.sql

-## Step 5 : Deploy SQL objects & test data
+## Step 5 : update ADF

 In Azure Portal:
-- Go to the SQL Database
+- Go to the Azure Data Factory instance
-- Select Query editor (preview)
+- Click on 'Open Azure Data Factory Studio' panel under Getting started
+- Once opened in another browse tab, click on 'Set up code repository'
+- Select type 'GitHub' and enter your github username.
+Click Continue.
+The process will sign you in and grant ADF access to your repo
+- Under Repository name, select ais-demos.
+Select `main` branch for both Collaboration and Publish branch.
+- Under Root folder, enter `/adf`
+- Unselect Import existing resources and Apply
+- From the Author panel, select the `main branch` from the top left corner.
+4 datasets and 1 pipeline should appear in the Factory Resources.
+- Go to Manage panel and connect the `adl_blobfilemanagement` Azure Data Lake Storage Gen2 to your instance.
+Use the `From Azure Subscription` option to select your blob storage account.
+Make sure to Test connection on the bottom right hand side
-- Enter login details.
-The first time you will get an error indicating the your IP is not allowed.
-Click on the provided list in the error message to add your IP to the SQL Server firewall.
+- Do the same for the AzureSql_usecase3.
+Use the `From Azure Subscription` option to select your sql server and database.
+Enter the user name and password.
+Test the connection.
+The first time you will get an error with a provided ip address.
+Add the ip address to the sql server [firewall](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart)
-- Once logged-in, in the 'Query 1' pane, copy and paste then 'Run' the scripts, in that order, located in:
-   -  [your repo]/ais-demo/sql/stored_procedure.sql
-   -  [your repo]/ais-demo/sql/tables.sql
-   -  [your repo]/ais-demo/sql/table_1_datainsert.sql
+- From the Author panel, select all Dataset and Test the connection.